ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 302 Woodlands Street 31 #01-271 Singapore 730302 Tel: 6368 0113

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000045_c35ea71a314300f0d3a24b2c74a782b1e8663a6c2600deb099c9b3a6256baebd.png)
+**Description**: The image features the words "CORPORATE" stacked on top of "GOVERNANCE" in a classic serif font with a muted purple or mauve color.

 Singapura  Finance  Ltd  (the  'Company')  is  committed  to  achieving  and  maintaining  high  standards  of  corporate governance so as to ensure greater transparency, accountability, and maximisation of long-term shareholder value.